Constitution and By-laws

 Article I: Membership Dues

 The name of this Association shall be the Florida Association of County Agricultural Agents (FACAA), hereinafter referred to as the “Association”.
 The Association shall continue to function until it officially is voted out of existence by a two-thirds (2/3) majority of the membership.
 This organization is a charter of the National Association of County Agricultural Agents, a non-profit organization, hereinafter NACAA and shall operate in a manner consistent with the NACAA Constitution and By-Laws.
 Extension agents and state faculty with an Extension appointment are eligible for membership and induction at the annual business meeting.
 Members of the Association shall be members of NACAA, through payment by the Association of membership dues to the National Association.
+Any member can continue to be an active member after “retirement”, upon payment of dues, in order to fulfill prior leadership obligations in either state or national organization, pending approval of the Executive Committee (Revised 8/27/2018).

 The annual membership dues shall be set by the FACAA Board of Directors with changes approved by the membership, collectible by the Treasurer on or before the date of the annual business meeting.
 Dues shall be waived for first-year membership of new members who join during first year of employment.